rikuohirasawa/anthropic-error-min-repro/README.md

-Test: MCP get-data

-Reproduces a bug where the "stream ended without producing a Message with role=assistant" error when MCP tool returns a large response.
+Reproduces a bug where `stream ended without producing a Message with role=assistant` error is thrown when MCP tool call result returns a large response.

 The bug: